wuangyalin/deliver_order_ddd/README.md

 **Domain Driven Design:**
 This is my first time of exposing DDD, so before I do real coding I spent some time on understanding this design concept.
-Based on my research, I came up with some points of DDD:
+Based on my research and understanding, I came up with some points of DDD:
-1. **Feature:**
+1. **Apply:**
-   1. Used for complex application and focus on each domain, for each domain we use Ubiquitous Language to communicate with domain experts.
+   1. Use for complex application and focus on each domain, for each domain we use Ubiquitous Language to communicate with domain experts.
    2. Divide a big application into several small domains.
+   3. Becomes popular nowadays with Microservice.

 2. **Layer:** general can be three layers:
    1. **Application**: interact with domain services.